William M. Branham: Allegations of fraud

 In 1948, W. J. Taylor, a district superintendent with the Pentecostal Assemblies of Canada, raised concerns again following another wave of Branham meetings and asked for a thorough investigation.
 Taylor presented evidence that claims of the number of people healed were vastly overestimated, and that multiple people pronounced healed by Branham had subsequently died.
 While he stated his personal admiration for Branham, the troubling number of deaths led him to suggest "there is a possibility that this whole thing is wrong".

 Churches in Canada continued to experience crises following Branham campaign meetings as they attempted to explain the numerous failed healings to their congregations.
 At meetings in Regina, Branham pronounced the wife of a prominent minister healed of cancer.
 The minister and his wife were overjoyed, and the minister excitedly shared the details of the healing with his radio audience in Ontario later that week.
 To his surprise, his wife died only days later of her illness.
 The confusion created by the situation led ministers to claim Branham had deceived them.

 According to Kydd, "the controversy surrounding Branham deepened" with time.
 Kydd reported that by watching films of the revival meetings, "the viewer would assume almost everyone was healed", but "results were less promising whenever follow-up was made."
 One such case was Carol Strubler, who at age nine in 1954 was prayed for by Branham at a recorded revival in Washington, D.C., when he preached a sermon entitled "The Deep Calleth Unto The Deep".
 One newspaper reported, "Rev. William Branham of Jeffersonville, Ind., prayed for her and assured the heartbroken mother her daughter would live.
 A week later the mother told this newspaper she was confident the evangelist's words were true and had cancelled a scheduled visit to St. Christopher's Hospital in Philadelphia."
 However, Strubbler died "of acute leukemia, just three weeks after [Branham] told her mother she was healed of the fatal sickness."
-Another case was four-year-old Donny Morton, who was diagnosed with a rare brain condition.
-At recorded meetings in California during April 1951, Branham pronounced Morton healed, but the child subsequently died in October.
+Another case was four-year-old Donny Morton, who was diagnosed with a rare brain condition (subdural hydroma).
+At meetings in Costa Mesa, California, during June 1951, Branham prayed for Morton, telling his father, "For with faith in God’s power, and help from the medical world, your little son will live.”
+After multiple surgeries were reported to be successful by doctors in June and July 1951, the child subsequently died on November 1 after contracting pneumonia during recovery.
 His story was published in Reader's Digest.

 Similar allegations came from Branham's European campaigns.
 Rev. Walter Hollenweger, who served as a translator on Branham's European tours, reported that "very few were actually healed" in the campaigns, and the overwhelming majority pronounced healed by Branham failed to recover.
 Hollenweger said that while there were a few "well-attested cases of miraculous healing", Branham was "naïve" and "dishonest" and misled his audiences when he reported the number of people healed.
 Hollenweger was disappointed that Branham refused to acknowledge the numerous failed pronouncements of healings.